 Algal growth in a miniaturized format.

 The miniaturization of algal cultures to a 1 ml culture volume in a microtiter plate allows for the replication within an experiment to be increased.
-It is important to ensure the alga is healthy throughout an experiment; so perform a growth curve (Fig. 1), using the microtiter plate format to assess various algal media, to ensure the nutritional requirements of the alga are met.
+It is important to ensure the alga is healthy throughout an experiment; perform a growth curve (Fig. 1), using the microtiter plate format to assess various algal media, to ensure the nutritional requirements of the alga are met.
 Additionally, it may be important to optimize the diurnal cycle (light and dark periods) and temperature.
 Proper optimization for a given alga can allow for maintaining healthy algal cultures at peak fluorescence for 26 d and for detecting potential quantum yield after 140 days (Fig. 1).

 Minimizing evaporative effects.

 It is important to minimize the evaporative effects of liquid based assays as an ‘edge effect’ is commonly observed where there is greater evaporation in wells at the edge of the microtiter plate than in wells located towards the middle of the plate.
-While evaporation has been observed at the edge of plates, the rate of evaporation does not limit the experimental duration as healthy algal cultures, with peak fluorescence at 26 d have been maintained in this format (Fig. 1).
+While evaporation has been observed at the edge of plates, the rate of evaporation does not limit the experimental duration as healthy algal cultures, with peak fluorescence at 26 d has been maintained in this format (Fig. 1).
 To minimize any potential ‘edge effect’ 1X PBS (pH 7.4), or other sterile solution, is aliquoted into wells along all four edges (columns A and H, rows 1 and 6, Fig. 2).

 Lighting within a diurnal incubator.